iqzirr/Docker-Swarm-with-Terraform-Ansible/README.md

 - Remote hosts(Proxmox VMs):
   - All Docker hosts must have SSH installed
   - All Docker hosts must have passwordless SSH access (will be configured with ssh-copy-id, initiate our host with ssh-keygen first if we dont have public ssh key)
-  - Supported Distros = Debian and Ubuntu Linux (apt Package Manager)
+  - Supported Distros = all distros that are supported in this Docs (https://docs.docker.com/engine/install/)
   - All Docker hosts must have sudo/root access for Docker installation

 # How to run the stack
 - First, change your directory to Terraform
-- Configure all the needed variables in variables.tf
+- Configure all the needed variables and the amount of the vms in variables.tf
-- To modify the amount and the spec of the vms, configure it in main.tf
+- To modify the spec of the vms, configure it in main.tf

 ```
 terraform init